amazon1148/Roo-Code-Docs/docs/local-llm/reference/glossary.md

 **Parameters**
 : The adjustable values within an LLM that determine its behavior and complexity.
 More parameters generally mean a more capable model but also higher resource requirements.

+**Prompt Template**
+: A predefined structure for constructing prompts that guides the language model's response generation.

 **Provider Settings**
 : The configuration options within Roo Code that allow users to specify how to interact with a model, including API endpoints, model selection, and performance parameters.